Network Info

 AWS/r-saas-m-l-m2pro | jobs-vpc/saas-macos-l-m2pro-green-2 | 10.40.24.0/21 |

-ILB firewall
+ci-gateway ILB firewall

-CIDRs please remember to update the firewall rules for
+Section titled “ci-gateway ILB firewall”When updating the ephemeral-runners CIDRs please remember to update the firewall rules for

-the ci-gateway
+the ci-gateway ILBs.

-The rules are managed with Terraform in GPRD and GSTG environments within the google_compute_firewall
+The rules are managed with Terraform in GPRD and GSTG environments within the google_compute_firewall resource

-named ci-gateway-allow-runners
+named ci-gateway-allow-runners.

 The GPRD (GitLab.com) definition can be found here.